windingtree/lif2/packages/token/README.md

 npx yarn test
 ```

-To run the code locally you will need to create a `network.json` in the root folder.
+To run the code locally you will need to create a `network.json` in the root folder of this package.
 The content of this file may look like:

 ```json
 {